Azure/azure-sdk-for-go/sdk/messaging/azeventgrid/publisher/README.md

 ### Authenticate the client

 Event Grid publisher clients authenticate using either:
 - A TokenCredential.
-An example of that can be viewed here: [ExampleNewClientWithSharedKeyCredential](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/messaging/azeventgrid/publisher/#example-NewClient).
+An example of that can be viewed here: [ExampleNewClientWithSharedKeyCredential][godoc_example_newclient].
 - A shared key credential.
-An example of that can be viewed here: [ExampleNewClientWithSharedKeyCredential](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/messaging/azeventgrid/publisher/#example-NewClientWithSharedKeyCredential).
+An example of that can be viewed here: [ExampleNewClientWithSharedKeyCredential][godoc_example_newclientsk]
 - A Shared Access Signature (SAS).
-An example of that can be viewed here: [ExampleNewClientWithSharedKeyCredential](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/messaging/azeventgrid/publisher/#example-NewClientWithSAS).
+An example of that can be viewed here: [ExampleNewClientWithSharedKeyCredential][godoc_example_newclientsas].

 # Key concepts